 Real-world applications of autonomous agents require coordinated groups to work in collaboration.
-Dependable systems must plan and carry out activities in a way that is robust to failure and uncertainty.
-Previous work has produced algorithms that provide robustness at the planning phase, by choosing between functionally redundant methods, and the execution phase, by dispatching temporally flexible plans.
+Dependable systems must plan and carry out activities in a way that is robust to failure to and uncertainty.
+Previous work has produced algorithms that provide robustness at the planning phase, by choosing between functionally redundant methods, and at the execution phase, by dispatching temporally flexible plans.
 However, these algorithms use a centralized architecture in which all computation is performed by a single processor.
-As a result, these implementations require significant computational capabilities, introduce a single point of failure, do not scale well, and suffer from communication bottlenecks.
+As a result, these implementations suffer from communication bottlenecks at the master processor, require significant computational capabilities, and do not scale well.